trisbee/policies/tickets/en_terms.md

 Trisbee shall be entitled, though not obliged, to settle the Buyer's claim itself, and shall notify the Promoter of the Buyer's claim processing without undue delay.
-To settle such a claim, Trisbee is entitled to use all the Buyers\' payments received for the specific Promoter's Event after deducting the Remuneration or, if the payments would not be enough to settle the claim, Trisbee is entitled to use funds from payments received in connection with another Event of the
+To settle such a claim, Trisbee is entitled to use all the Buyer's payments received for the specific Promoter's Event after deducting the Remuneration or, if the payments would not be enough to settle the claim, Trisbee is entitled to use funds from payments received in connection with another Event of the